renesugar/k_elda_archive/docs/_GettingStarted.md

 the deployment should look like (in this case, by changing `index.html`), and Quilt automatically detects this and updates the cluster accordingly.
 Quilt will prompt you to accept the changes that you're making to your deployment;
 type `y`.
-If you run `quilt ps`, you'll notice that Quilt has stopped the old container and is starting a new one.
+If you run `quilt show`, you'll notice that Quilt has stopped the old container and is starting a new one.
 If you navigate to the new IP address, you'll notice your new page is up.